UnsolvedCypher/UnsolvedCypher.github.io/wca-analyzer.md

 * Shows how many competition you attended each year and the average number of days between competitions that year
 * Shows your longest PB streaks to date and when they started and ended
 * Shows total attempts, total rounds, total single successes and total average successes for each event

+## What's New?

+2.2
+* The analyzer has been updated to be compatible with the new WCA results page design
+* The option to exclude FMC-only competitions now works correctly

+2.0
+* Major redesign, including graphs of all statistics